-When wireless network goes weak, things go slow and/or you get disconnected too often.
+When the wireless network goes weak, things go slow, and you get disconnected too often.
 You already know how irritating it is to work on a network with weak signals.
-Windows 7 notifies you when the signal strength is weak.
+11/10/8/7 notifies you when the signal strength is weak.
 But what are the steps you can take to improve the wireless network signal or reception?

 Improve Wireless Network Speed